r-chong/mxfp4-dequantizer/README.md

 const n_read = try dequantizer.read(std.mem.asBytes(&buf));
 ```

-Please excuse a lack of formality in my comments and explanations of how things work.
-Also, feel free to open a PR if you have revisions

 # Steps to run:
 0. Create venv of choice
 1. Download gpt-oss for weights